-Exceptions: Some companies, such as Seven Corners and Trawick International, provide fulfillment documents by email only.
+Exceptions: Some companies, such as Trawick International, provide fulfillment documents by email only.
 In others, like Tokio Marine HCC, if you choose 'Email Only', you will receive the documents only by email, and if you choose 'Email and Hard Copy', you will receive the plan documents by email as well as by mail.

 For all IMG plans, if you choose 'Express' delivery, you will get it by courier at an extra charge of $20.00

 Can I buy the plan initially for one month to see how it works out and then later buy it again?

 You certainly can do that, but it can be quite disadvantageous in most plans.
-Unless the plan is renewable, you may be subject to a new deductible, new co-insurance and new pre-existing conditions clauses.
+Unless the plan is extendable, you may be subject to a new deductible, new co-insurance and new pre-existing conditions clauses.
 Please be very careful if you decide to do it.

-You should buy a plan that is renewable.
+You should buy a plan that is extendable.